Lady Frances Balfour: Suffrage

-Balfour was the only member of the aristocracy to have a leadership role in the British women's suffrage campaign.
-She began her work for women's suffrage in 1889, when she became the constitutionalists' main liaison with Parliament.
-In 1897, she became a member of the executive committee of the newly formed National Union of Women's Suffrage Societies (NUWSS), whose President was Mrs. Millicent Garrett Fawcett, and served in this capacity from its inception until some women got the vote in 1918.
-She was also the President of the London Society of Women's Suffrage, the largest single suffrage group in Britain, from 1896 to 1919.
+Lady Balfour was also the President of the London Society of Women's Suffrage, the largest single suffrage group in Britain, from 1896 to 1919.
 In addition, she served as President of the Lyceum Club, which rendered services to professional women, from 1903 to 1915.
 When her work for votes for women was almost over, Frances joined the National Council of Women in 1917, and served as president from 1921 to 1923.
+In 1910, Lady Balfour was a member of the "Royal Commission upon the Law of Divorce and its Administration."